mariojrgithub/Coursera_Capstone/README.md

 ## Data

 In order to answer the above question, I obtained important business information utilizing the Foursquare API as well as neighborhood data scraped from [Wikipedia](https://en.wikipedia.org/wiki/Community_areas_in_Chicago).
-Public health data was downloaded from the [official data portal](https://data.cityofchicago.org/Health-Human-Services/Public-Health-Statistics-Selected-public-health-in/iqnk-2tcu) for the Chicago of Chicago.
+Public health data was downloaded from the [official data portal](https://data.cityofchicago.org/Health-Human-Services/Public-Health-Statistics-Selected-public-health-in/iqnk-2tcu) for the City of Chicago.
 Foursquare was ultimately the largest source of data with critical information such as venue names, types, and location.
 From Wikipedia zip codes, neighborhood names and location coordinates were also obtained.

 ## Methodology
 1. Scraped Wikipedia with [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/#) to get a list of community area names.
-2. This list of names was then used to scrape each community area page obtain zip codes and coordinates.
+2. This list of names was then used to scrape each community area page, obtain zip codes and coordinates.
-3. Utilized Pandas to explore and clean the unstructured data an assemble into a DataFrame object.
+3. Utilized Pandas to explore and clean the unstructured data and assemble into a DataFrame object.
 4. "Public Health Statistics- Selected public health indicators by Chicago community area" dataset was downloaded from the city of Chicago's data portal.
 5. Foursquare API was then used to get venue information for the list of 77 community areas.
-6. Calculated important statistics such as the the frequency of each unique business category found in each area.
+6. Calculated important statistics such as the frequency of each unique business category found in each area.
 7. Determined which of the categories would best fall under the category of 'health-related' and decided on:

   'Farmers Market', 'Fruit & Vegetable Store', 'Park', 'Climbing Gym', 'Sporting Goods Shop', 'Gym', 'Yoga Studio',